-Rules that mean UK customers can access their online content services when they visit the EU will change after the end of the transition period.
+Rules that mean UK customers can access their online content services when they visit the EU will change after 1 January 2021.

 The UK has left the EU

 This page tells you what you'll need to do from 1 January 2021.
 It'll be updated if anything changes.

 You can also read about the transition period.

 The EU Portability Regulation allows consumers across the European Economic Area (EEA) to access their online content services (for example, video-on-demand streaming services, such as Netflix and Amazon Prime) as if they are at home when they travel within the EEA.

 This means that an online service provider must provide customers the same content as in their home state when they are temporarily present in another state.
 The regulation applies only to travel between EEA member states.

 The EU Portability Regulation will cease to apply to UK-EEA travel from 1 January 2021.
 In the UK, the regulation will be revoked.